xiaxueyi00-eng/cart253/mod-jam frog/planning.md

 - What does the frog look like?

 - A green circle with blinking eyes.
+And a cute red mouth.
 The frog turns yellow briefly if it eats a yellow fly.

 - On the end screen, the frog reappears and rotates as a playful ending animation.